tomasferrarisenda/automate-all-the-things-braindamage-WORKING/README.md

 Backstage is a framework for creating developer portals.
 This developer portal should act as a centralized hub for your organization, providing access to documentation, infrastructure, tooling, and code standards.
 It gives developers everything they need to create and manage their projects in a consistent and standardized manner.
 If you are new to Backstage, I invite you to read [this brilliant series of articles](https://www.kosli.com/blog/evaluating-backstage-1-why-backstage/) by Alexandre Couedelo.

+If you want to test Backstage out before you start spending money on AWS, I suggest you try out my [Backstage Minikube Lab](https://github.com/tferrari92/backstage-minikube-lab).

 </br>

 ## Prerequisites